SnarpleDev/Snazzle/README.md

 ## Contributing

 Format your code with [Black](https://github.com/psf/black) and make a pull request.
-If there is a feature branch for what you are changing, make the PR to that brach instead of main.
+If there is a feature branch for what you are changing, make the PR to that branch instead of main.

 ## Running your own instance locally